-- Before you go fishing, pick up a Jervis Bay Marine Park Zoning Map and User Guide (PDF, 1055.13 KB) either online, from local bait and tackle stores, tourist information centres, Marine Park office or on your mobile device.
+- Before you go fishing, download the FishSmart NSW app and pick up a Jervis Bay Marine Park Zoning Map and User Guide (PDF, 881.61 KB) either online, from local bait and tackle stores, tourist information centres, Marine Park office or on your mobile device.

 - Some species are protected from fishing and collecting in habitat protection zones.
 Spearfishing is not allowed in any creeks, the Hyams Beach Habitat Protection Zone or any sanctuary zone.
 NSW DPI also restricts spearfishing in other areas.